ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-employer; understands caring
-for horses.
-Address (for a week) or call, from 10 to 1
-o’clock daily, to A. MECHLER,
-No. 2 Second street, near Bowery.
 A PHILOSOPHICAL DARKEY.
 A. FALSTATHAN VIEW OF XVA.R.
 An elderly darkey, with a very philosophical